-Along the Red Sea and the Gulf of Aden basins, the rift axes are distinctively characterized by deep and sharp bathymetric troughs, VGG lows, BGA highs, and intense seismic activity.
+Along the Red Sea and the Gulf of Aden basins, the rift axes are distinctively characterized by deep and sharp bathymetric troughs, VGG lows, BGA highs, and intense seismic activity (Fig. 3).
 However, with the proximity to the Afar region, the rift axes change their characteristics.

-The rift axis along the Red Sea is outlined by a deep and wide axial trough that ends at latitude 14.5°, approximately 400 km from the triple junction (Fig. 7a).
-South of latitude 14.5°, we find geophysical evidence that the rift axis is bent, entering the Afar region at the Bay of Beylul (latitude 13.3°): (1) The VGG signature of the Red Sea axis, with highs along the walls of the axial trough and a low above the center (Fig. 7b and profile B).
-(2) A trail of volcanic islands follows its path (Hanish-Zukur Islands; Fig. 3), and the alignments of volcanic cones and vents on the islands are orthogonal to the trail of the islands (Mitchell and Bosworth, (in press); Gass et al., 1973).
-(3) A general trend of recent onshore magmatism meets this line at the Bay of Beylul (Fig. 3).
+The rift axis along the Red Sea is outlined by a deep and wide axial trough that ends at 14.5°N, approximately 400 km from the triple junction (Fig. 7a).
+South of 14.5°N, we find geophysical evidence that the rift axis is bent westward, meeting the onshore at the Bay of Beylul (white dashed line in Fig. 7b).
+The VGG signature and the bathymetry display highs along the walls (50 Eotvos) and lows along the center (Fig. 7b and profile B).
+A trail of volcanic islands follows this path (Hanish-Zukur Islands; Fig. 3), and the alignments of volcanic cones and vents on the islands are orthogonal to the trail of the islands (Mitchell and Bosworth, (in press); Gass et al., 1973).
+A general trend of recent magmatic bodies onshore meets this line at the Bay of Beylul (Fig. 3).
 However, major fault sets are not observed in the onshore area of Beylul (Rime et al., 2023).
-(4) This line best fits GPS-based rigid block model (Viltres et al., 2020), and is supported by the fact that the rotation of Danakil relative to Arabia stopped around I ~0.3 Ma (following Schettino et al., 2018 and personal communication).
-In addition to this bent segment, a typical gravity signature of the rift axis with a central BGA high and VGG picks to its side, is also recognized along the connection of the Red Sea with the Gulf of Aden at Bab al Mandab Strait (latitudes 13.2° to 12.3°; Fig. 7 profile CC').
-Nevertheless, this segment is not an active rift axis as no earthquake, volcanic or bathymetrical expression is associated with it, however, diluted activity is also understood by the low and oblique velocity of Arabia in this area (Fig. 3).
+In addition, a best fit GPS-based rigid block model suggests a block boundary along this path (Viltres et al., 2020), which is also supported by the fact that the rotation of Danakil relative to Arabia stopped around I ~0.3 Ma (following Schettino et al., 2018 and personal communication).
+In addition, the bent axial segment, a typical gravity signature of the Red Sea rift axis with a 20 mGal central BGA peak and 60 - 40 Eotvos VGG side peaks, is also recognized along the connection of the Red Sea with the Gulf of Aden at Bab al Mandab Strait (13.2°N to 12.3°N; Fig. 7 profile CC').
+Nevertheless, no earthquakes, volcanic activity or faulted bathymetry is found along this segment, thus we propose that this segment is not an active rift axis.
+However, diluted activity is inferred from the low and oblique velocity of Arabia in this area (Fig. 3).

-In the Gulf of Aden, there is also a distinct change in the rift axis characteristics, approximately 400 km from the triple junction (Fig. 8).
-Up to the Shukra al Sheik discontinuity, the Gulf of Aden is a deep basin, reaching depths of more than 1,000 m only a few kilometers from the shore, and has a fragmented axial trough, offset by oblique left-lateral transform faults.
-West to the Shukra al Sheik discontinuity, the basin is shallow, and the axial trough is very distinct, characterized by deep and sharp morphology.
-This ~400 km long curved axis segment impales the Afar triangle at the Gulf of Tadjoura (Djibouti).
-This axial segment
+In the Gulf of Aden, there is also a distinct change in the characteristics of the rift axis, approximately 400 km east to the triple junction region (Fig. 8).
+East to the Shukra al Sheik discontinuity, the Gulf of Aden is a >2,000 m deep basin, steeply deeps close to the shoreline.
+Along the basin the axial trough is fragmented by oblique left-lateral transform faults (Fig. 3).
+On the other hand, west to the Shukra al Sheik discontinuity the basin is shallow (~-700 m).
+In this section of the Gulf of Aden, the ~-1,700 m deep and ~400 km long curved axial trough impales the Afar triangle at the Gulf of Tadjoura (Djibouti) (Fig. 8).
+This axial segment has a distinct gravity signature with 75 mGal central BGA peak and 20 - 35 Eotvos VGG side peaks, and is characterized by intensive seismic activity, perhaps the most intensive in the rift system, with over 1,000 recorded events with magnitudes > 4 ML (ISC catalog).